Vaccination for Rare Diseases

 - Pneumococcal disease (protects against streptococcal bacteria that cause many types of pneumococcal infection including pneumonia, meningitis, and sepsis)

 - Inactivated Poliovirus

 - Hepatitis A (a virus that affects the liver)

-- Meningococcal (protects against Meningococcus, a bacterium that causes meningitis and other infections)
+- Meningococcal disease (protects against diseases caused by certain types of meningococci, bacteria that cause meningitis and other infections)